ariane5/introsde-2017-assignment-2-client/README.md

 The Client  project consist mainly on one package: introsde.rest.ehealth package with two classes :
   Assignment2Client.java: contains the link which connect to heroku
   ClientParser: a parser of the responses
+The task are all the tasks required from the client side in the assignment2 from 1 to 10

 # Execution